caveinn/Jumia_scrapy_app/README.md

 # First_scrapy_app
-An app from following scrappy documentation tutorial
+An app to scrape date from jumia to get the discounted products